 The Goat Fish and the Lover’s Knot by Jack Driscoll, Wayne State University Press, April: Set mostly in Northern Michigan, these precise, intricately constructed stories feel crystalline in their authenticity.
 Driscoll is a masterful writer who makes it look easy.

-The Lemon Jell-O Syndrome by Man Martin, Unbridled Books, May: This kickass collection centers around Bone King, an etymologist who suspects his wife is cheating, and who begins to suffer from the peculiar titular condition.
+The Lemon Jell-O Syndrome by Man Martin, Unbridled Books, May: This kickass novel centers around Bone King, an etymologist who suspects his wife is cheating, and who begins to suffer from the peculiar titular condition.
 Strange, smart, and unnervingly funny.

 White Plains by Gordon Lish, Little Island Press, June: Seriously, do I need to explain why a new book by Lish is an event?
 If I do, then we are not on the same page.
 Just buy it, okay?